ludus-leonis/FreeBeeGee/docs/datamodel.md

 `colors`
 : A series of colors available as border-colors etc. on the table.
 Key-Value pairs with `name` and a `value` / RGB hex code.
 Minimum 1 required.

+`snap`
+: Optional boolean property.
+If set to `false`, grid-snapping will be disabled for this template.
+It is on per default.

 The remaining template properties depend on the game type.